Earth timeline in short (then more detail)

 Earth now had an oxygenated atmosphere for new life to flourish on Earth.
 But it wasn’t cyanobacteria flourishing.
 Because oxygen was toxic for cyanobacteria, they poisoned all anaerobic life on Earth including themselves.
 Imagine a dominant species polluting the planet until extinction.
 The oxygen byproduct from cyanobacteria created an oxygen crisis on Earth.

 At this time, methane was more abundant in the atmosphere.
 One thing that methane did very well was trap heat in the atmosphere.
 It’s one of the most efficient greenhouse gases there are.
 So when oxygen combined with methane, it produced carbon dioxide.
 All of a sudden, the greenhouse effect wasn’t as strong.
 As a result, the whole planet froze.
-It was “Snowball Earth” for the next 300,000,000 years.
+It was “Snowball Earth” as the Earth went into an ice age for the next 300,000,000 years.

 As oxygen filled the atmosphere, Earth’s ozone layer thickened.
 Before the presence of an ozone layer, life was restricted to shallow water.
 Because water shielded harmful radiation, that’s where life existed.
-Eventually, a thicker ozone layer (O3) enabled life to diversify on land.
+Eventually, a thicker ozone layer (O3) enabled life to diversify on land in the Proterozoic Eon.

 PALEOZOIC ERA (541 – 245 million years ago) The Cambrian Explosion and Fossil Records